 We have a different type of column/bar charts available in MS Excel and these are:

-- Clustered Column Chart: A clustered chart in excel present more than one data series in clustered vertical columns.
+- Clustered Column Chart: A clustered chart in excel presents more than one data series in clustered vertical columns.
 Each data series shares the same axis labels, so vertical bars are grouped by category.
 Clustered columns make possible the direct comparison of multiple series and can show change over time, but they become visually complex after adding more series.
 They work best in situations where data points are limited.

 - Stacked Column Chart: This type is useful for representing the total (sum) because these visually aggregate all of the categories in a group.
-The negative point about is that it becomes difficult to compare the sizes of the individual categories.
-Stacking enables us to show a part to the whole relationship.
+The negative point about this is that it becomes difficult to compare the sizes of the individual categories.
+Stacking enables us to show a part of the whole relationship.

 - 100% Stacked Column Chart: This is a chart type helpful to show the relative % of multiple data series in stacked columns, where the total (cumulative) of stacked columns always equals 100%.

-How to Make Column Chart in Excel?
+How to Make Column Chart in Excel? (with Examples)

 To make a column chart in excel, first, we need to have data in table format.
 Suppose we have data related to the popularity of the colors.